-Currently serving his third season as the Associate Conductor of the Indianapolis Symphony, Jacob Joyce, age 28, is quickly gaining recognition as a dynamic and innovative presence on the podium.
+Currently serving his fourth season as the Resident Conductor of the Indianapolis Symphony Orchestra, Jacob Joyce, age 29, is quickly gaining recognition as a dynamic and innovative presence on the podium.
 Joyce appeared with the ISO several times in the 19-20 season, in various classical, education, Happy Hour, and community concerts.
-In addition, Joyce has made his debut with several American orchestras in 19-20, including the Detroit, St. Louis, Houston, and Toledo symphonies.
+In addition, Joyce made his debut with several American orchestras in 19-20, including the Detroit, St. Louis, Houston, and Toledo symphonies.
 For his work in Indianapolis and across the country, Joyce was awarded a Solti Career Assistance Award in 2020.

 Joyce previously served as the Conducting Fellow for the Fort Worth Symphony, with whom he collaborates frequently, and has also held positions as the Associate Conductor of the Yale Symphony Orchestra, Music Director of the Berkeley College Orchestra, Music Director of the Opera Theater of Yale College, and Cover Conductor of the Handel and Haydn Society of Boston.
 An avid promoter of contemporary music, Joyce has conducted several premieres of orchestral and operatic works.
 Joyce is also an advocate for bringing classical music to new audiences.
 He is the host and creator of the podcast Attention to Detail: The Classical Music Listening Guide, which provides people of all backgrounds with basic techniques and strategies for listening to classical music.
 He also works extensively with educators, music teachers, and orchestra directors, providing career advice and instruction to students across the country.